StephenXie/ProjectAlpha/README.md

 [Django Documentation](https://docs.djangoproject.com/en/3.1/) - Documentation for django, pretty useful
 [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) - How to use the database
 ## Local usage
-Make sure you have python 3.6(untested w/ python 3.2) or above
+Make sure you have python 3.6 or above
 First, download all of the dependencies needed
 ```
 pip install -r requirements.txt